Go to our Beaver Resource Hub for more information about beavers.

 Much of the research and debate on fish and beaver interaction tends to focus on the impact of dams on the upstream migration of salmon (principally) and trout.
 This is important, but not the whole story.
 Young salmon and sea trout migrate downstream as smolts in the late spring, and they do so in shoals, tail first.
 Young resident brown trout also move downstream as they grow.

-This downstream migration of trout and salmon could also be also be negatively impacted by beaver dams delaying migration and leaving young trout, salmon and sea trout smolts vulnerable to predation in the ponds above the dam.
+This downstream migration of trout and salmon be also be negatively impacted by beaver dams delaying migration and leaving young trout, salmon and sea trout smolts vulnerable to predation in the ponds above the dam.
 There is very little research on beaver dams and smolt migration, but data from the River Tweed on salmon smolts and a man-made weir showed that 80% of the smolts were preyed upon whilst held up above a weir.

 Whether trout and salmon populations are negatively impacted by beaver dams depends on the size of the dam and the water levels.
 Small leaky dams with good consistent flow through, over and around the dam are likely to be passable by both adults moving upstream and juveniles moving downstream, but high, solid dams in low flows may be completely impassable both up- and down-stream.